pcardotatgit/Ransomware_real_time_detector/README.md

 This script doesn't block ransomwares but it detects result of ransomware activities and send an alert into an alert Webex Room.

 The principle is very simple.
-It is very difficult to anticipate new ransomwares, What they will be and how they work.
+It is very difficult to anticipate new ransomwares, What they will be and how they will swork.
-But we know at 100 % what they will do.
+But we already know at 100 % what they will do.

 The goal of ransomwares is to cypher every documents contained into an hard drive or into a shared folder.
-Encrypted files are mainly office documents.
+And encrypted files will be mainly office documents ( users documents ).

-Based on that the idea is to setup an honeypot workstation  and expose this one in order to let it be infected if it is discovered.
-Store into a monitored directory into this honeypot some documents and check constantly if something modify them.
+Based on that fact, the idea is to setup an honeypot workstation and expose this one in order to let it be infected if it is discovered.
+And store into a monitored directory into this honeypot some documents and check constantly if something modify them.

-And send an alert instantly if ever these files are modified.
+And if ever these files are modified, then instantly send an alert.

 Check if one of these files is modified and send an alert in order to warn the Security Team.
 Then  let the team to trigger additionnal Investigation to confirm the ransomware attack.